SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 > If you already have a D6 System character -- from another
 > D6 System game or because you created a new one using the
 > rules in this book -- you can still play this adventure.
 Simply
-> skip to the “Station Visit” section and follow the directions.
+> skip to the "Station Visit" section and follow the directions.

 Templates
 ----------